 Key Player Statistics To Look Out For

-In this day and age of statistics, it’s interesting to look at what inbound player skill strengths, if any, are particularly shared by U.S. Open winners.
-Naturally this cannot be an exact science as the U.S. Open moves from course to course, with venues changing in terms of key requirements required by the eventual winner.
-Nothing highlights that more than the difference between Erin Hills, Shinnecock Hills and Pebble Beach over the past 3 U.S. Open renewals.
-However there are definite patterns which are not exact, but certainly highlight trends.
+In this day and age of statistics, it’s interesting to look at what inbound player skill strengths, if any, are particularly shared by US Open winners.
+Naturally this cannot be an exact science as the US Open moves from course-to-course, with venues changing in terms of key requirements required by the eventual winner.
+Nothing highlights that more than the difference between Erin Hills, Shinnecock Hills, Pebble Beach and Winged Foot over the past 4 U.S. Open renewals.
+However there are definite patterns which are not exact, but definitely highlight trends.

-For instance, 9 of the last 13 winners of the U.S. Open ranked in the top-13 in the All-Round skill category in their last appearance.
-It’s also fact that no U.S. Open winner over the same timescale has been outside the top-18 for Greens in Regulation in the week they won.
-Naturally hitting your irons and approaches well is a huge upside.
+For instance 10 of the last 14 winners of the US Open ranked in the top 13 in the All-Round skill category in their last appearance.
+It’s also fact that no US Open winner over the same timescale, has been outside the top 18 for Greens in Regulation in the week they won.
+Naturally hitting your irons and approaches well is of huge benefit.

-No mention here yet of 2019 U.S. Open champion Gary Woodland and that’s for a good reason.
-52nd in his previous appearance at The Memorial Tournament showed absolutely no hint of a Pebble Beach victory, but even with Woodland the All-Round, Total Driving and Strokes Gained Off The Tee angle works when you extrapolate a little.
+2019 US Open champion Gary Woodland was 52nd in his previous appearance at the Memorial Tournament, which showed absolutely no hint of a Pebble Beach victory, but even with Woodland the All-Round, Total Driving and Strokes Gained Off The Tee angle works when you extrapolate a little.
 Prior to Muirfield Village, Gary had finished 8th at the PGA Championship – that was his second Major top-10 in his last 3 attempts.
-At Bethpage Black he’d ranked, 4th for All-Round, 7th for Total Driving and 7th for Strokes Gained Off The Tee.
-So, all-in-all, this definitely suggests that punters keep a close eye on player performances across late August and early September in the build-up to Winged Foot in 2020.
+At Bethpage Black he’d ranked 4th for All-Round, 7th for Total Driving and 7th for Strokes Gained Off The Tee.

 Key US Open Statistics